blockbasenetwork/node/README.md

 The BlockBase node software is built with C# and runs on the .NET Core Platform, and uses MongoBD and PostgreSQL to store its data.
 Before running the node, you should install:
 1. .NET Core SDK 2.1 (The current version of BlockBase doesn't run on 3.1)

-2. The latest version of MongoDB Server (It should work fine with previous versions too)
+2. The latest version of MongoDB Server (It should work fine with versions equal or after 4.2)

-3. The latest version of PostgreSQL (It should work fine with previous versions too)
+3. The latest version of PostgreSQL (It should work fine with versions equal or after 12)

 ## Downloading the code
 To download the code follow these steps: